SSSSeven-14/Jinglan-Yang/_workingpapers/wp-1.md

 ---
 title: "Do dynamic capabilities of blockchain firms affect firm performance?
 Based on Text Analysis and Machine Learning"
-excerpt: "Yang, J. “Do dynamic capabilities of blockchain firms affect firm performance?
-Based on Text Analysis and Machine Learning.”
-In preparation for submission to Strategic Management Journal (job market paper) <br/>"
+excerpt: "In preparation for submission to Strategic Management Journal (job market paper)"
 collection: workingpapers
 ---